 Attempts to shape the long-term future are neglected by individuals, organisations and governments.

 One reason is that there is little incentive to focus on far-off, uncertain issues compared to more certain, immediate ones.
 As 80,000 Hours put it, “Future generations matter, but they can’t vote, they can’t buy things, they can’t stand up for their interests.”

 Problems faced by future generations are also more uncertain and more abstract, making it harder for us to care about them.
 There is a well-established phenomenon called temporal discounting, which means that we tend to give less weight to outcomes that are far in the future.
 This may explain our tendency to neglect long-term risks and problems.
-For example, it’s a large part of why we seem to have such difficult tackling climate change.
+For example, it’s a large part of why we seem to have such difficulty tackling climate change.

 Even if the chance of our actions influencing the long-term trajectory of humanity is relatively low, there are extremely large potential benefits, which mean that these actions could still have a very high expected value.
-For example, decreasing the probability of human extinction by just one in a million could result in an additional 1,000 to 10,000 expected years of civilisation (using earlier assumptions).
+For example, decreasing the probability of human extinction by just one in a million could result in an additional 1,000 to 10,000 expected years of civilisation (using earlier assumptions).fn-12

 We might want to adjust this naive estimate downwards slightly, however, given uncertainty about some of the assumptions that go into it - we could be wrong about the probability of humanity surviving far into the future, or about the value of the future (if we think that future flourishing might have diminishing value, for example.)
 However, even if we think these estimates should be adjusted downwards substantially, we might very conservatively imagine that reducing the likelihood of existential risk by one in a million only equates to 100 expected years of civilization.
 This still suggests that the value of working to reduce existential risk is comparable to the value of the biggest victories we could imagine in the current time period - and so well worth taking seriously.